SupportLog in

 Keep your inbox secure and organized

-Gmail’s blocking and filtering tools are designed to give you control over your inbox, helping you stay focused on what matters.
-Regularly reviewing your spam folder, updating filters, and using strong privacy settings make your account safer and less stressful to manage.
+Gmail's blocking and filtering tools are designed to give you control over your inbox, helping you stay focused on what matters.
+Regularly reviewing your spam folder, refreshing your filters, and using strong privacy settings makes your account safer and less stressful to manage.
+Blocking gets you to inbox zero faster.
+But if the volume itself is the problem, that's a separate challenge.

 Blocking email addresses in Gmail FAQs